Coronavirus and Market VolatilityAsset Management Resources

 What the Coronavirus Means for Financial Markets and Economic Impact

 Setting current market events surrounding the novel coronavirus crisis into a historical context can help investors and investment managers understand and better respond.
-By examining market stability and systemic risk, modern monetary theory, and a close history of financial markets, we can help manage the effects of today's coronavirus crisis as it unfolds.
+By examining market stability and systemic risk, modern monetary theory, and the lessons of financial market history, we can help manage the effects of today's coronavirus crisis as it unfolds.

-Laurence B. Siegel summarizes the parallels between and novelties of the current coronavirus crisis with historical financial market crises in this post.
+Laurence B. Siegel explores the parallels and distinctions between the current coronavirus crisis and historical financial market crises in this post.

 The coronavirus crisis does not need to lead to an economic collapse.
 Addressing the crisis through both research and policy, CFA Institute offers insights and analysis to guide investors, investment managers, and world leaders supporting financial markets.